Frequently Asked Questions

 The process is straightforward:

-- Review the foreign university's class/module list (one that includes descriptions)
+- Review the program's class/module list (one that includes descriptions).

 - Match up their classes with classes required at CUW.
 (This can be done at your study abroad advising sessions).

-- Set up a meeting with your advisor to discuss and approve your classes
+- Set up a meeting with the dean or chair of each department to approve your classes.

-- Bring the advisor-approved list to the Registrar's office for a final approval
+- Bring the approved list to the Registrar's office for a final approval.

-We recommend bringing one check-in bag, one carry-on, and your designated personal item.
-Any more luggage is extremely hard to navigate through the airports and will usually incur extra baggage fees.
+We recommend bringing one checked bag, one carry-on, and your designated personal item.
+Any more luggage is extremely hard to navigate through the airports and will usually incur extra luggage fees.
 See the packing checklist sheet for more details.

 While you can never be fully prepared for the adventure of spending a semester abroad, there are a few things you can do for a smoother transition.

-- Research the country so you know what's acceptable and what key differences exist
+- Research the country so you know what behavior is culturally acceptable and what key differences exist.

 - Identify the parts of studying abroad that may be the most difficult for you and develop plans to work through them.
 (Do you get homesick at summer camps?
 Do you see a therapist or doctor regularly and plan to continue that?
 Can you ride a bike and walk several miles per day?)

 Concordia students are required to have insurance to cover them during the duration of their program.
-For Global Education courses, Concordia will register you for coverage through iNext insurance.
-For most semester-abroad programs, your program provider will include insurance in the cost of your program.
-For more information about insurance, please contact firstname.lastname@example.org.
+For Global Ed. courses, Concordia will register you for coverage through iNext insurance.
+For most semester abroad programs, your program provider will include insurance in the cost of your program.
+For more information about insurance, please contact email@example.com.

 While AbroadHow can I stay in contact with people back home?

-Students can use Skype which is a free VOIP service.
-Skype also has the option of allowing you unlimited calling to any U.S. land line from your laptop for a subscription fee under $5 a month.
-There are number of other VOIP services as well as international calling cards.
+Students can use Skype, which is a free VOIP service.
+Skype also has the option of allowing you unlimited calling to any U.S. land line from your laptop for a subscription fee of under $5 a month.
+There are a number of other VOIP services as well, such as WhatsApp.
 It’s also possible on most cell phone carriers to extend service abroad, although it’s not usually the cheapest option.

 FinancesWhich university's tuition do I pay?

 Housing is separate, and you will pay the housing cost of the program or university in which you are enrolled for the semester.
 Some programs include a meal plan in their program cost.
 Others require students to shop for food on their own and make their own meals.
-There are also programs where students stay with a host family who will provide most of the student's meals
+There are also programs where students stay with a host family who will provide most of the student's meals.

-Yes there are many!
-Concordia has grants available up to $1,000 per undergraduate student and up to $500 for graduate students depending on eligibility and the number of applicants.
-Benjamin A. Gilman International Scholarship offers on average $4,000 to one out every three applicants.
-See the “Financial Aid” page for details.
+Yes, there are many!
+Concordia has scholarships available up to $1,000 per student depending on eligibility and the number of applicants.
+The Benjamin A. Gilman International Scholarship offers an average of $4,000 to one out of every three applicants.
+See the “Scholarships” page for details.
 There are dozens of other private scholarships and grants available if you are willing to put in the work of researching and applying.

 Additional costs can fluctuate between programs and countries.
-The main expenses associated with a semester abroad include airfare to/from, passport, visa, additional traveling during the semester, necessities bought while abroad, spending money and international health insurance.
+The main expenses associated with a semester abroad include airfare, passport, visa, additional traveling during the semester, necessities bought while abroad, spending money, and international health insurance.
 Also keep in mind that exchange rates fluctuate, which may affect the total cost of your study abroad experience as well.